Skip to Content

 4. Stir before serving if you haven’t already.

 1. Pour water in the water & add the steamer basket to the pressure cooker.
 Place vegetables in the steamer basket.
-If you using potatoes, put them on the bottom.

 2. Close & lock lid.
 Cook high pressure for 5 minutes.
 When done, quick release the pressure.